 “I try to be as proactive as possible in preventing negative thoughts,” says Leah.
-“Self care is so important.
-I try to eat healthy and do everything I can to control my HS.
+“Self-care is so important.
+I try to eat healthily and do everything I can to control my HS.
 Sometimes something as simple as going outside or getting a manicure brightens my day.
 It took quite a long time but I’m glad I realized I am worthy of a good life even while dealing with HS.”

 “In my personal life, I read, sing, do crafts, talk to family and friends, and focus on the beauty of nature,” says Tanya.

 Many respondents emphasized how important it was to spread the word about HS and find support among peers, including sharing their experiences through opportunities they hear about from Health Stories Project.